manto21/albany-beck-angular/README.md

 We'd like you to write a small app with the following requirements:

 * Use Angular or React
-* Use a RESTFul API.
+* Use a RESTFul API
 * Good looking UI
-* Be creative with the functionality on the page
+* Have a user interaction: be creative with the functionality on the page
-* Create a readme file explaining how to build / run your app.
+* Create a readme file explaining how to build / run your app

-On the API side, the choice is yours, from the Star wars API (https://swapi.co), Github(https://developer.github.com/v3/search/#search-issues), (Random User API (https://randomuser.me), .....
+On the API side, the choice is yours, from the Star Wars API (https://swapi.co), Github(https://developer.github.com/v3/search/#search-issues), (Random User API (https://randomuser.me), .....

 Few notes on the app:

-* UI : You can use Bootstrap, Material, ...
+* UI: You can use Bootstrap, Material, ...
 Or build something from scratch.
 * Use best practices in writing JavaScript / Typescript, CSS, and HTML.
 * Write clearly and use a proper structure to write the application.
 * Demonstrate you have tested that the app works how you want it to.